Quick Start Tutorial¶

 Note

-You can also type RUNPATH("hello") instead of RUN HELLO.
-The commands are slightly different but should have the same effect.
-You can learn about the specific difference between them later here.
+commands are slightly different but should have the same effect.
+You can

-Step 7: Okay, but where is this program?
+Step 7: Okay, but where is this program?¶

-To see where the “HELLO” program has been saved, Issue the command LIST FILES like this:
+To see where the “HELLO” program has been saved, Issue the command LIST FILES

 LIST FILES.

-(Note, that the default for the LIST command is to list FILES, so you can leave the word “FILES” off if you like.)
+, so you can leave the word “FILES” off if you like.)

 It should look like this, showing you the HELLO program you just wrote: